-Corn snakes are among the most commonly kept pet snakes in the United States, and there are now dozens of popular morphs available in the pet trade.
-Corn snakes, also known as Rat snakes, get their name from corn granaries, where mice and rats come to find food, with corn snakes following close behind.
+Corn snakes are among the most commonly kept pet snakes in the world, and there are dozens of popular morphs available in the pet trade.
+They are also sometimes referred to as red rat snakes, but they get their most common name from corn granaries.
+These places are where mice and rats come to find food, with corn snakes following close behind.
 These snakes are relatively docile and easy to care for, making them ideal for beginner snake keepers, but they are also popular among experts due to their unique morphs and colors.

-Corn snakes make great pets for various reasons, but there are difficulties too.
-In this article, we look at the reasons that corn snakes make such great pets and potential concerns to be aware of.
-Let’s get started!
+Corn snakes make great pets for various reasons, but there are also difficulties involved in their care.
+Let’s look at the reasons that corn snakes make such great pets and the potential concerns to be aware of.

 Corn Snake Basic Info

 |60 – 183 cm (2 – 6 ft.); some individuals may exceed 6 ft.

 |10 – 15 years in the wild (highest is 23 years in captivity)

 |75 – 82°F (24 – 27°C) on the cool side and 80 – 85°F (26.8 – 29°C) on the warm side; also requires an 88 – 90°F (32°C) basking area on the warm side